 When the idea came to me to set up my own business I couldn’t of course call the company such descriptive terms as ‘business’, ‘company’ or ‘project’; no I needed a name.
 I needed a name that best described how I foresaw my idea.
 I needed a name that would help my business ethos come to fruition.
 And eleven years later Comms Express is very much a robust, living and breathing entity.

-So what’s in name?
-Of course we’re in the Communication industry, so therefore Comms.
+So what’s in a name?
+Of course, we’re in the Communication industry, so therefore Comms.
 The components we sell, patch leads, cabling, server racks for example brought to mind the word express; an express highway of information all sent and gathered via our product range.

 Can you see what I mean?!
 So hence the hyphen!
 And so the for our web address we became known at comms-express.